White House-led airlift of urgently needed medical supplies arrives in New York

-President Donald Trump, who initially played down the threat from the virus, has been searching for supplies to fill the mounting need for equipment to protect healthcare workers caring for COVID-19 patients.
-Medical workers across the country are for clamoring for equipment to protect themselves from infection as they deal with the flood of virus victims.
+Trump, accused of initially playing down the threat from the virus, has been searching for supplies to fill the mounting need for equipment to protect healthcare workers caring for COVID-19 patients.
+Medical workers across the country are clamoring for equipment to protect themselves from infection as they deal with the flood of virus victims.

 The first plane, funded by the Federal Emergency Management Agency, carried 130,000 N-95 masks; nearly 1.8 million surgical masks and gowns, more than 10.3 million gloves; and more than 70,000 thermometers.
 FEMA will distribute most of the supplies to New York, New Jersey, and Connecticut with the rest going to nursing homes in the area and other high-risk areas across the country.